 The IntraLase laser can also make thinner flaps, potentially allowing more patients the opportunity to have LASIK.
 Some patients that have been told in the past that they were not LASIK candidates due to thin corneas now may be able to have LASIK thanks to IntraLase technology.

 iDesign is a breakthrough in laser vision correction technology that is has been approved by the FDA to help you set down the glasses and take in everything on your own.

 The iDesign system is able to generate a high-definition scan to pinpoint abnormalities within the eye that may affect your sight capabilities.
 This system is designed with precision in mind, creating more accurate scans and helping Dr. Patel provide the best possible LASIK experience.
 If you find yourself struggling with your vision and are ready to see life without the aid of glasses, the iDesign combined with LASIK may benefit you.

 VISX S4 Laser

-Dr. Patel uses the VISX S4 excimer laser to reshape the corneal tissue during your LASIK procedure.
-The VISX S4 laser features variable spot scanning and variable repetition rate that allow Dr. Patel to conserve corneal tissue by minimizing the thermal effects on the cornea, optimizing patient treatment times and maximizing patient safety.
+Dr. Reena Patel uses the VISX S4 excimer laser to reshape the corneal tissue during your LASIK procedure.
+The VISX S4 laser features variable spot scanning and variable repetition rate that allow Dr. Patel to conserve corneal tissue by minimizing the thermal effects on the cornea, optimizing patient treatment times, and maximizing patient safety.

-The VISX S4 laser can also integrate data obtained from the iDesign system; thus your LASIK procedure can be guided by images and an individualized corneal map that are generated with iDesign data.
+The VISX S4 laser can also integrate data obtained from the iDesign system; thus your LASIK procedure can be guided by images and an individualized corneal map that is generated with iDesign data.
 This enhances the accuracy of the treatment and leads to superior outcomes.